elizabeth-dwenger/Turn-Signal-Detector-Autonomous-Driving-Lab/README.md

 # 🚗 Turn Signal Dataset Project

-This repository contains code and documentation for creating a dataset of vehicle light states (left/right turn signals, hazard, brake, tail lights).
+This repository contains code and documentation for creating a dataset of vehicle light states (left/right turn signals, hazard, tail light, tail light off, and no visible tail lights).

 ---